ULY12EAW - Air conditioner SHARP - Free user manual and instructions

 • Do not use damaged or non-standard power cord.

-• Be caution during installation and maintenance.
-Prohibit incorrect operation to prevent electric shock, casualty and other accidents.
+• Be cautious during installation and maintenance.
+Prohibit incorrect operation to prevent electric shock, casualty, and other accidents.

 Selection of installation location